grosser/db_graph/README.markdown

 TODO
 ====
- - weeks
- - months from beginning of data (->all years)
+ - weeks/months from beginning of data (->all years)
  - minutes